manussekhar/German_Notes/Grammatik/Präteritum.md

 Ihr sagtet
 Sie/sie Sagten

 Last year I don't have a car.
-Now I don't have a
+Now I don't have a car.